-Pumpkin and Sage Risotto - this creamy rice dish gets a fall twist with the addition of pumpkin and warm sage.
-A wonderful Autumn side dish or a delicious addition to your holiday menu.
+This creamy Pumpkin and Sage Risotto gets a fall twist with the addition of pumpkin and warm sage.
+This is a wonderful Autumn side dish or a delicious addition to your holiday menu.

 Risotto may seem like an intimidating dish to make, but it is really quite easy.
 It simply requires a little patience and time.
 The key to perfect risotto is slowly cooking the rice by gradually adding hot liquid.
 This process brings out the starches in the rice which creates the creamy consistency that risotto is known for.